postgrespro/pg_probackup/Documentation.md

     [remote_options]
     [retention_options]
     [logging_options]

 Creates a backup copy of the PostgreSQL instance.
 The backup_mode option specifies the backup mode to use.
-For details, see the section called [Creating a Backup](#creating-a-backup).
+For details, see the section [Creating a Backup](#creating-a-backup).

-**merge**

-    pg_probackup merge -B backup_dir --instance instance_name -i backup_id
-    [--help] [-j num_threads][--progress]
-    [logging_options]

-Merges the specified incremental backup to its parent full backup, together with all incremental backups between them, if any.
-As a result, the full backup takes in all the merged data, and the incremental backups are removed as redundant.
-For details, see the section called [Merging Backups](#merging-backups).

-**restore**
+#### restore

     pg_probackup restore -B backup_dir --instance instance_name
     [--help] [-D data_dir] [-i backup_id]